Davidson Academy’s Unique Teaching Methods

 This learning environment is particularly suited to the needs of extremely bright students in other respects as well.
 Profoundly gifted students need to interact with like-minded cohorts in order to discuss, experiment, and reach their potential as learners.
 Such students also need instructors who understand how to shape classroom experiences around the uncommon nuances of their thinking.
 The interpersonal and instructional dynamics at the Academy accommodate both of these needs in a school atmosphere that is vibrant with intellectual energy and dialogue.

-We understand that students have different learning styles and vary the types of assignments given to keep the curriculum stimulating for all students.
-We also create opportunities to engage with the real world through hands-on projects.
+We understand that students have different learning styles vary the types of assignments given to keep the curriculum stimulating for all students.
+We also create opportunities for students to engage with the real world through hands-on projects.
 It’s not uncommon to find our students building trebuchets for a physics assignment, reenacting important history topics, or doing community outreach while honing their Spanish speaking skills.

 Director of Curriculum, Erin Vienneau discusses her experiences teaching at the Academy in this interview with Laura Vanderkam for the Gifted Exchange Blog.